Aditya-dnvks/Aditya-dnvks/README.md

 <h1 align="center">Hi <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I'm Aditya </h1>
 <h3 align="center">I Enjoy Developing ideas that live on the internet, whether that be a website, application or anything related.</h3>

-  <p>I'm Aditya Dasari, from Vijayawada, Andhra Pradesh.
+<p> I'm Aditya Dasari, from Vijayawada, Andhra Pradesh.
 My goal is to develop products that provide a performant, responsive experience.
 I have completed B.Tech in Civil Engineering branch from National Institute of Technology Andhra Pradesh (2017-2021 batch).
-I Resigned as Qulaity Assurance Engineer in KEC International limited to pursue my interest in Full Stack development.
+I Resigned as Qulaity Assurance Engineer in KEC International limited to pursue my interest in MERN Full Stack development.
 I am a Tech-Enthusiast, I love to build Full stack Applications and currently focusing on React, and Frontend Frameworks. </p>

-# Talking about Personal kinds of Stuff:
+# Talking about Personal kind of Stuff:

 - 👨🏽‍💻 I’m currently working on **Full Stack Development**
 - 🌱 I’m currently learning **Java**, **DSA**, **React**, **Frontend Design**